Ixhelt González: Career

 At the age of 13, González represented the United States at the 2018 Wheelchair Basketball World Championship and finished in sixth place in the tournament.
 She was the youngest member on the team.
 González represented the United States at the 2020 Summer Paralympics in the wheelchair basketball women's tournament and won a bronze medal.

 She again represented the United States at the 2022 Wheelchair Basketball World Championships and won a bronze medal.

 In November 2023 she competed at the 2023 Parapan American Games in the wheelchair basketball tournament and won a gold medal.
 As a result, the team earned an automatic bid to the 2024 Summer Paralympics.
 On March 30, 2024, she was named to Team USA's roster to compete at the 2024 Summer Paralympics.

 Personal life

-González attends St. Francis de Sales High School in Chicago, Illinois.
+González attended St. Francis de Sales High School in Chicago, Illinois.
 She was diagnosed with femoral anteversion, which causes her hips and feet to twist inward but does not require her to use a wheelchair in her daily life.
 She started playing wheelchair basketball with the Chicago Park District's Skyhawks team.